 Before going ahead with a 401(k) be sure to consider the potential drawbacks carefully as they can be costly and have long-term impacts.

-- Leaving the company: If you part ways with your employer before the 401(k) loan has been fully repaid, you may be required to pay the outstanding balance of the loan in full.
-If you are unable to repay the balance of the loan when leaving an employer, the employer can treat the loan as a distribution, which will have tax consequences, according to the IRS.
+- Leaving the company: If you part ways with your employer before the 401(k) loan has been fully repaid, you may be required to pay the loan’s outstanding balance in full.
+If you are unable to repay the balance when leaving an employer, the employer can treat the loan as a distribution, which will have tax consequences, according to the IRS.

 How to decide if a 401(k) loan is right for you

 There may be times when a 401(k) loan is the most cost-effective way to purchase a car, or when borrowing from a retirement fund makes the most sense for your unique financial situation.
-Here are some of the reasons why a 401(k) loan may be a good choice.
+Ask yourself these questions before taking out a 401(k) loan to purchase a car.

 Is the car in your budget?

 Consider the type of vehicle that you want.
 How much will this cost?
 What is the upfront cost and what will the recurring loan payment and interest be?
 It’s possible the car that you want simply doesn’t make sense for your budget.

 If you need a car, try to find an option that balances that necessity without depleting your investments.
 Figure out how much car you can afford first and determine if that will meet your needs.